rahul-gharat/dronahq-docs/docs/org-user-management-concepts/using-sso-oauth-token-in-connectors.md

   <figcaption align = "center"><i>Provide the SSO token as parameter for query.</i></figcaption>
 </figure>

 Since the keyword for my SSO token is `{{sso1.accessToken}}`, therefore I am passing it as parameter of the query as header.
-This will check the SSO token while hitting the request to perform autorization.
+This will check the SSO token while hitting the request to perform authorization.

 ## Configure Test API